membrane-io/docs/src/content/docs/concepts/schema.md

 Hints provide information on how fields should be displayed in the Navigator.

 ### Preview
-The preview hint allows you to show a field as a preview for the object to which it belongs (image below).

-With ```primary: true```, you can make a field the first portion of that preview
+With preview hints, you can mark fields as `primary` and `secondary` to use them as previews in the Navigator, e.g. in a list of paginated results.
 ```json
 {
   "name": "name",